Analysis | Why SWIFT Ban Is Such a Potent Sanction on Russia

 7. Is there an alternative to SWIFT?

 Not really, or at least not yet.
-Since 2014, the Bank of Russia has run its own financial messaging system for Russian and foreign banks.
-But that one only had about 400 users last year.
+Since 2014, the Bank of Russia has run its own financial messaging system for Russian and foreign banks, known by the Russian-language acronym SPFS.
+It had only about 400 users last year.
+Russia is said to be urging India to use the system as a way to continue making for payments for oil and weapons.
 Digital currencies and the underlying technology have been touted as a threat to SWIFT for several years, but they’re nowhere close to replacing it.
 China has a payment system known as the Cross-Border Interbank Payment System, or CIPS, but it’s mainly a settlement system for renminbi transactions that also offers some communication functions.
 Most banks that use CIPS still communicate via SWIFT.
 And CIPS is minuscule compared to SWIFT: As of February, it had about 1,300 participants, primarily in China, and processed about 13,000 transactions a day.

 8. Who regulates SWIFT?